 Some makeup products are at more risk than others.
 Kelli says, “For mascara, cream, gel and even powders, it’s super important to note how long you can use a product after opening because the minute air is exposed to the product, it is at risk for contamination.”

 Not convinced enough to throw out that unopened NARS foundation that cost a small fortune?
 Check out 18 more ways your makeup could be making you sick.

-Repeated use of expired makeup (especially foundation and eyeliners) can cause infection5-second-Studio/shutterstock
+Repeated use of expired makeup (especially foundation and eyeliners) can cause infection

 For one, you aggravate the chances of bacterial growth—and in turn breakouts and infections—when you repeatedly immerse your fingers into old liquid foundation.
 According to Kelli, “Using old eyeliners can irritate the delicate eye area causing it to become puffy, red, and swollen.
 Expired powders can irritate your skin and cause little red bumps that look like acne.”
 In order to avoid reinfection, discontinue use of all eye makeup if you have used them with an eye infection, and lip products if you suffered a nasty bout of cold sores.